Translate this page

 • Fever

-• Feeling tired, rundown or flu-like symptoms
+• Feeling generally unwell or flu-like symptoms

-• ongoing abdominal (lower tummy) pain
+• Ongoing abdominal (lower tummy) pain

 • Unusual vaginal discharge